XtraKrispi/the-power-of-purity/slides.md

     The function is only able to operate on the `Int` argument to produce the `Int` result because of *compiler enforced purity*
   </li>
   <li class="fragment fade-in">
-    *Cognitive load* is drastically reduced, there is less to keep in your head when dealing with pure functions
+    *Cognitive load* is drastically reduced: there is less to keep in your head when dealing with pure functions
   </li>
 </ul>